vedant-kumbhar-13/posts-working-project/README.md

-# posts-working-project
+#  my frist code
-A working Quora like Posts with limited resources..
+now this is working well.but need to style more.